Hasuzawa/anime_lister/README.md

 ## About
 This is a personal project on frontend API.
 One of the goal is to provide a streamlined experience and maximise the effecive usage of screen area (optimised for 1440px x 900px screen).
 I have noticed that too often one has to scroll around to access the search bar or filter.
+This is a webpage that tackles the problem.

 ## Blueplan
 <details open>